-Char siu bao, or BBQ steamed pork buns, are one of my favorite foods of all time.
-Fluffy steamed buns stuffed with sweet-savory pork filling are completely irresistable.
+Char siu bao, or steamed BBQ pork buns, are one of my favorite foods of all time.
+Fluffy yeast buns stuffed with sweet-savory pork filling are completely irresistable.

 In need of some kitchen inspiration recently, I pulled out some of my old dim sum

-Is There an Easier Way to Make Char Siu Bao Filling?
+Is There an Easier Way to Make Cha Siu Bao Filling?

 The traditional filling—pork in a rich, salty-sweet sauce—requires an overnight marinade and long, slow cooking on a barbecue.
-Marinating was easy enough—mixing up seasonings and meat (I had cleverly asked the butcher to cube the meat for me) and refrigerating overnight—but there was no way I was going to tend a barbecue all day.
+Marinating was easy enough.
+I mixed up hoisin sauce and other seasonings, tossed the meat in the mixture, and refrigerated it overnight.
+But there was no way I was going to tend a barbecue all day.

-Instead, I transferred the marinated meat to a slow cooker and let it cook all day.
-When done, the meat was fork-tender and to my delight, it even had those delectable blackened bits in places where the meat was sticking out of the liquid during cooking.
+Instead, I transferred the marinated meat to the Instant Pot and let it cook for a good 90 minutes.
+The meat came out fork-tender and it even had those delectable blackened bits in places where the meat was sticking out of the liquid during cooking.